 What cabinet lines do you carry?

-I currently carry Canyon Creek, a well-priced and well-constructed semi-custom cabinet line; Wellsford, a beautifully crafted fully custom line at a semi-custom price; and the stock lines 6 Square and Cubitac.
-Canyon Creek and 6 Square both offer limited lifetime warranties.
+I currently carry Canyon Creek, a well-priced and well-constructed semi-custom cabinet line; Wellsford, a beautifully crafted fully custom line at a semi-custom price; and the stock line Cubitac.
+Wellsford and Canyon Creek both offer limited lifetime warranties.
 I am also in the process of adding a Euro Modern line.
 My design fee is credited against the cost of your cabinets!*

 Clients who order a full kitchen of cabinets through me receive additional services: extra revisions, lighting plans, 3D CAD drawings with more details such as your choices in backsplashes and flooring, and my continued involvement as questions come up throughout your project.
 Also, I become responsible for final measurements, and dealing with the cabinet company if any of your cabinets are damaged in transit or are defective.

 Do you ever get called in on a project started by someone else?